Johnny Olszewski: Foreign policy

 In February 2025, Olszewski participated in protests against the second Trump administration's decision to freeze nearly all foreign aid and shut down the U.S. Agency for International Development, which he argued would cede ground to countries like China.

 China

 In 2025, Olszewski co-introduced a bill to monitor Chinese efforts to build or buy shipping ports in foreign countries that could affect U.S. national security.

 Iran

 During an interview with Jewish Insider in January 2025, Olszewski said that he supported using "all the tools at America's disposal" to prevent Iran from becoming a nuclear power, including maximum pressure sanctions against the country and the use of force as a last resort option.
 In June 2025, after the American strikes on Iranian nuclear sites, he condemned President Donald Trump's bypassing of Congress's authority to declare war on other countries and said that he has yet to receive any "actionable intelligence" to suggest that Iran was on the verge of being nuclear-capable.
 Olszewski later co-sponsored the Iran War Powers Resolution.
+In January 2026, he supported Iranian protests against the country's government and economy, and stressed the need for U.S. action to aid protesters in their efforts against the government.
+In February 2026, Olszewski criticized further U.S. and Israeli strikes against Iran, citing Trump's campaign promises to end U.S. involvement in foreign wars and saying that the president "failed to explain the objective, the strategy, the risks, what comes next, and—most importantly—how this benefits America".
+In April 2026, after Trump threatened to destroy Iran's "whole civilization", Olszewski called on Trump's cabinet to use the process laid out in the fourth section of the 25th Amendment to remove the president from office.